Frequently Asked

 The Bluesmobile raffle will feature different tickets and will be drawn last.

-- Volunteer! (link to form when available),or just give us a hand when it looks like we need it!
+• Offer to hand when it looks like we need it!

-- Pay attention to the briefings, and be gassed-up and geared-up on time.
+• Pay attention to the briefings, and arrive early, gassed-up and geared-up.

 © 2025 Vespa Club of Chicago